keyanbagheri/ruby_boggle_solver/README.md

-This line is here to show our [insert adjective] students 'team div_and_conquer' an example of a simple merge conflict.
+This line is here to show our smart students 'team div_and_conquer' an example of a simple merge conflict.